 Money was money, but family was family.

-Francis had latter politely berated Allen for spending so much money on him after he had recovered.
+After recovering a couple weeks later, Francis had politely berated him for spending so much money on him.
 But Allen figured he hadn’t spent enough.
 Because… he knew something wasn’t right with Francis after the incident.
 And it wasn’t PTSD or trauma like the old doc said.
 It was something else.
 It had been just a feeling at first—that something was off.
-It was like one of those ‘spot the difference’ puzzles Nico like to play with Fortuna when they’d been younger.
-And Allen knew that money wouldn’t be able to resolve this issue.
+It was like one of those ‘spot the difference’ puzzles Nico liked to play with Fortuna when they’d been younger.
+And Allen knew that for once money wouldn’t be able to resolve the issue.

 And then Allen found himself captured by ELPIS and at the mercy of Francis who was playing the character Theta.
 Francis spouted nonsense about not being Francis, but Allen knew his brother well enough to know that wasn’t the case.

-Not long after a disguised Cadence had left with the commissario’s group following their capture, the women called Omega and Iota also left.
+Not long after a disguised Cadence had left with the commissario’s group following their capture, the two women named Omega and Iota also left.
 Omicron eventually left too, leaving ‘Theta’ alone with them.

 Theta spent the most time out of all the ELPIS leaders within the exit-less room.
 But Theta didn’t do much except read when he was there.
 He was shockingly—almost laughably—lethargic.
 He would often sit in one place for hours without moving while flipping through books.
 Other times, he would drape himself half across the makeshift game table, prop a book up on its edge, and continue on reading that way.
 Once he’d even laid across the floor.